The best time to fly from Australia to the USA

 Jet Lag – 6 ways to avoid the dreaded jet lag

-With so many options available with each airline vying for your dollar, it’s no wonder airfares have plummeted to record lows.
-Personally, I’ve made two bookings between Australia and Los Angeles this year (departing July and November) and paid under $1,000AUD return, including all taxes, for each flight.
+With so many options available with each airline vying for your dollar, it’s no wonder airfares have plummeted to record lows with airfares routinely found under $1,000AUD return, including all taxes.

-According to this graph, July last year was a peak time to travel from Australia to Los Angeles, which is in line with the Northern Hemisphere peak summer travel period.
-But with so many airlines now on the same route, it seems the extra competition has ignited an airfare war, allowing me to travel in July this year for under $1,000. #winning
+According to this graph, July is the peak time to travel between Australia and Los Angeles, which is in line with the Northern Hemisphere peak summer travel period.
+But with so many airlines now on the same route, it seems the extra competition has ignited a wave of lower fares #winning